 It takes 3 to 4 weeks to fully dry them.
 The time can vary depending upon the weather conditions.

-The traditional practice of storing dry fruits and kilao is in cotton cloth bags and now paper bags and paper boxes are used for storing purpose.
+In Gilgit Baltistan the dry fruits and kilao is stored in cotton cloth bags.
+Nowadays paper bags and paper box packaging for storage is popular.